-From indoor discovery centres and family flicks, to trampoline centres and adventure parks, find some of the best places to take the kids in Gloucestershire when it’s raining and pouring, in this hot list sponsored by Airborne Trampoline Park.
+From indoor discovery centres and family flicks, to trampoline centres and adventure parks, find some of the best places to take the kids in Gloucestershire when it’s raining and pouring in this hot list sponsored by XJump.

 Meanwhile, Gloucestershire grown-ups searching for more adult activities to keep boredom at bay during the downpour, check out SoGlos’s 30 things for grown-ups to do in Gloucestershire when it rains for plenty more inspiration.

 Offering the chance to burn off some steam and while away the rainy hours, X Jump promises an ideal activity for little and big kids, complete with a whole host of interconnected trampolines.